Chikyū: History

 The D/V Chikyū was built for deep-sea geological scientific research, which now includes not only research of earthquake-generating zones in the Earth's crust but also hydrothermal vents and subsea methane hydrate research.

-On 16 November 2007 Chikyū began drilling the NanTroSEIZE transect as planned, reaching 1400 m at the site of a future deep subsea floor observatory.
+On 16 November 2007 Chikyū began drilling the Nankai Trough Seismogenic Zone Experiments (NanTroSEIZE) transect as planned, reaching 1400 m at the site of a future deep subsea floor observatory.
 The first stage of four NanTroSEIZE Stages was completed in February 2008.
 The whole project was envisioned to be completed by 2012.

 The ship was damaged by the 2011 Tōhoku earthquake and tsunami on 11 March 2011.
 The ship was moored in the port of Hachinohe, Aomori.
 The tsunami wave pushed the Chikyu over the pier and the vessel sustained some damage.
 One of the six thrusters, No.5, was damaged and a 1.5 m hole was made in the bottom.
 Local preliminary school children who were visiting the ship at the time of the earthquake spent one night on board and were rescued by Japan Self-Defense Forces helicopters next day.
 The ship was repaired at a dock in Yokohama (Mitsubishi Heavy Industries) and returned to service in June 2011.